 When you see college football outdoors, you know that winter is near.
 You’d have to prepare for the cold and the first thing you’ll probably do is buy some new winter clothes.
 After that, think about the ways you’d want to protect your home from the cold season.
-There’s a lot of tips on winterizing your home online.
-And this is one of the many.
+There are a lot of tips on how to winterize your home online.

 Most homeowners think that preparing for winter would cost a lot.
 The truth is there are many ways to easily and cost-efficiently save money and keep the heat inside your home.
 One way is by adding fresh insulation in your attic, ceilings, basements, and walls.
 This does not only keep you warm and cozy in your home but also wouldn’t spike up your heating bill for this season.

 Here at AIS, we help our clients find the best value insurance coverage for their needs. .
 As you winterize your home, you also want to ensure that you’re covered for winter-related damages to your home.
 Winter can be harsh weather that causes pipes to burst and water damage from ice dams.
 This is also to make sure that you know your updated insurance policy.
 Having a review of your home insurance policy gives you the assurance that every change that you are about to do is covered.

 If you are thinking of winterizing your home, AIS has a 5-minute check-up.
 You can easily review your insurance policies in just 5 minutes before making any life changes.